actsasrob/lircdo/README.md

 **NOTE: If you change the location or name the directory other than lircscripts then you must update the LIRCSCRIPTS_LOCATION variable in the .env file and restart the lircdo application.**

 /etc/lirc/lircd.conf contains the definitions of the remote controls (LIRC v0.9.1 or earlier) that you want to emulate using LIRC.
-Under LIRC version 0.9.1 (or ealier) if you have multiple remote control definition files then concatenate them all together in the /etc/lirc/lircd.conf file. *Later versions of LIRC (v0.9.2 and later) allow you to create multiple files under /etc/lirc/lircd.conf.d/*.
+Under LIRC version 0.9.1 (or ealier) if you have multiple remote control definition files then concatenate them all together in the /etc/lirc/lircd.conf file.
+Later versions of LIRC (v0.9.2 and later) allow you to create multiple files under /etc/lirc/lircd.conf.d/\*.conf.

 A remote control definition specifies things like the frequency used by the remote control, the time gap between IR signal pulses, and the codes for each remote control button.